AnantSagar01/BMI-calculator-App/README.md

 5. The app will display your BMI and the corresponding category.

 ## Technology Stack
-Technology Built this app in Android studio using:-
+Built this app in Android studio using:-
 - **Frontend**: XML
 - **Backend**: JAVA